A 10-minute read.

 Written for advanced ESL students.
 If you prefer, read the basic-intermediate version.

-They create such a bubble by avoiding situations in which English is used.
+(Of course, that applies to language learners living in any other English-speaking country.)
+They create such a “bubble” by avoiding situations in which English is used.

 Why Break through the Bubble?

 Before we get into ways to break through the socio-cultural bubble (or the ESL bubble as Przymus proposes), we should establish something important: There is nothing wrong with maintaining close ties to your cultural and linguistic community.